Tensor Program Optimization with Probabilistic Programs: Composable Search Space Parameterization

 \MetaSchedule{} constructs a search space $S(\cdot)$ with stochastic program transformations as the primitive building blocks.
 Traditional program optimization can usually be represented by a sequence of \textit{transformations} $\tau$, where at step $i$, the program $e_{i - 1}$ is transformed into a semantically-equivalent program $e_i$, which finally leads to the optimized program $e_n$. \MetaSchedule{} generalizes this idea by allowing further parameterization of each transformation step in $\tau$.

-Taking \autoref{fig:relu} as an example: $e_0$ is the initial program for the program $B = \texttt{ReLU}(A)$.
+Taking \autoref{fig:relu} as an example: $e_0$ is the initial program for the program $B = \texttt{ReLU}(A)$\footnote{In practice, we ingest models from PyTorch/TensorFlow/JAX.
+See Appendix~\ref{sec:integration-with-dl-framework} for details.}.
 In \MetaSchedule{}, transformation $t_1 = \texttt{Split}$ is parameterized by a loop $i$ and a sequence of integers indicating the loop extents after splitting; Similarly, transforms $t_2 = \texttt{Parallelize}$ and $t_3 = \texttt{Vectorize}$ are parameterized by loops respectively.
 As a result, an optimized program $e_n$ is obtained by applying a sequence of parameterized transformations $\tau$ to the initial program $e_0$.
 Accordingly, the search space $S(e_0)$ is composed of $e_0$ and all possible sequences of parameterized transformations.

 On the other hand, it could be less practical for practitioners to determine the best combination of the parameter values in transformations.
 For instance, in \autoref{fig:relu}, it is usually efficient to use 512-bit vectorization over the inner loop when AVX-512~\footnote{A single X86 instruction that performs the computation to a 512 bits vector in one CPU cycle.} vector instructions are available on Intel CPUs, or other vectorization lengths may lead to better performance, otherwise.
 Therefore, deep knowledge of the target hardware is mandatory to enumerate plausible parameter combinations to control the search space size while covering the optimal program.